 Food and Drink

 Time to take some more notes and answer some questions regarding my fasting experience.
-First, I have now lost 38 lbs from my recent high, which means I have lost 100 lbs since my all-time high!
+First, I have now lost 38 lbs 47 lbs from my recent high, which means I have lost more than 100 lbs since my all-time high!
 Woo-hoo!
-To visualize 100 lbs, I calculated how many cans of soda it takes to equal that weight.
-It […]
+To visualize 100 lbs, I calculated how many cans of soda it takes to equal […]

 There are different ways to make low-carb equivalents of macaroni and cheese.
 Some use actual low-carb macaroni noodles, but these can be hard to find, and the texture often is not the same as familiar versions of the dish.
 Here is one of my favorite ways to make a low-carb version.
 It is extremely easy, and […]